There is a time for everything, and yet —

 Waiting is a letting go to let something grow.

-The Farmer stands at the front window in the early morning light, watching darker clouds move in from the west.
-His Bible is open on the sill, like it’s a rail shielding him from the edge of things.
-His early hours are all the same: our hands may seem tied, but our knees never are.
+The Farmer stands at the front window in the early morning light, waiting for any rain clouds to move in from the west.
+His Bible is open on the sill, like it’s a rail shielding him from the edge of things in a world that’s tilted in all kinds of ways.
+Our early hours can all be the same, day after day, before the throne of grace: our hands may seem tied, but our knees never are.

 “This is not about us growing a crop — but about God growing us.”